OfficeDev/Microsoft-Teams-Samples/samples/meetings-context-app/csharp/README.md

 ---
 page_type: sample
-description: "This sample shows the contents of meeeting tab context object in a meeting tab and shows the output of Meeting's API using bot commands."
+description: This sample shows the contents of meeeting tab context object in a meeting tab and meeting context details where user can see the details of participants and meeting via bot.
 products:
 - office-teams
 - office